Member | Established: 1949 | Member since October 1977

 Current Status: Sustain

-Auditing standards in Japan are set by the Business Accounting Council (BAC)—an entity operating under the auspices of the Financial Services Agency (FSA)—and are supplemented by Statements on Auditing Standard (SAS) and Statements on Quality Management Standards (SQMS) issued by JICPA.
-The auditing standards issued by the BAC and SAS, and SQMS issued by the JICPA comprise the GAAS in Japan.
-All statutory audits are done using the Japanese GAAS.
+Auditing standards in Japan are established by the Business Accounting Council (BAC) under the Financial Services Agency (FSA) and are supplemented by the Statements on Auditing Standards (SAS) and Statements on Quality Management Standards (SQMS) issued by the Japanese Institute of Certified Public Accountants (JICPA).
+Together, the standards issued by the BAC and the related SAS and SQMS issued by JICPA comprise Japanese generally accepted auditing standards (Japanese GAAS).
+All statutory audits in Japan are conducted in accordance with Japanese GAAS.

 Current Status: Sustain